Biden backs end to wolf protections but hunting worries grow

 “We're aware that circumstances have changed and we'll be watching closely to see how the population responds," he added.

-The lead attorney in a lawsuit that seeks to restore protections for wolves outside of the Northern Rockies said he was disappointed in the Biden administration for not responding immediately to the push by states to cull more packs.
+The lead attorney in the lawsuit to restore protections for wolves outside of the Northern Rockies said he was disappointed in the Biden administration for not responding immediately to the push by states to cull more packs.

 “Why should we hammer the population back down and lose all the gains that have been made before any kind of remedial action?" asked Tim Preso with the environmental law firm Earthjustice.
 "The writing's on the wall.
 Montana and Idaho are clear on what they're intending and Wisconsin is right behind them.”

+Montana Fish and Wildlife Commission Vice Chair Patrick Tabor, a hunting outfitter from the Whitefish area, said in voting in favor of the changes that he was proud of his hunting ethics.
+Tabor said the loosened rules “allow more opportunity for hunters, to give them in essence better odds in trying to be successful because they (wolves) are an incredibly difficult animal to hunt.”

+Defenders of the move to lift federal protections noted efforts to put wolves under state management enjoyed bipartisan support in Washington going back to President Barack Obama.

-The policies adopted by the states reflect an increasingly partisan approach to predator management in state houses dominated by Republicans.
+Yet the policies adopted by the states reflect an increasingly partisan approach to predator management in legislatures dominated by Republicans.

+The wolf population in the Midwest has grown to more than 4,400 wolves, according to government figures disputed by some scientists who say officials undercount wolves killed by poachers.

 Wisconsin’s Democratic attorney general is seeking a court order to oust the board’s chairman, whose term expired in May.
 Democratic Gov. Tony Evers has appointed a successor, but the incumbent is refusing to step down until the Senate confirms the appointment.
 The Senate, dominated by Republicans, hasn’t held a hearing on the appointment.

 Hundreds of wolves are now killed annually by hunters and trappers in Montana, Idaho and Wyoming.
-The population has remained strong — more than 3,000 animals, according to wildlife officials — because the wolves breed so successfully and can roam huge areas of wild land in the sparsely populated Northern Rockies.
+The Northern Rockies' population has remained strong — more than 3,000 animals, according to wildlife officials — because wolves breed so successfully and can roam huge areas of wild land in the sparsely populated region.

-Some officials in the states are intent on reducing those numbers to curb livestock attacks and protect the big game herds that wolves prey upon.
-Supporters of restoring protections say the changes will tip the scales and drive down wolf numbers to unsustainable levels, while also threatening packs in nearby states that have interconnected populations.
+Some state officials are intent on reducing those numbers to curb livestock attacks and protect the big game herds that wolves prey upon.
+Supporters of restoring protections warn that will tip the scales and reduce wolf numbers to unsustainable levels, while also threatening packs in nearby states that have interconnected populations.

+An indication of how deeply federal officials are worried about the states' wolf policies is expected in the next several weeks, when they respond to petitions filed in June to again put wolves in the U.S. West under federal protections.

 This story has been corrected to reflect the name of a U.S. Fish and Wildlife Service official.
 He is Gary Frazer, not Frazier.